MinLee0210/B2M-BuildMyMusle/README.md

 + 👉 Hosting the API so that everyone can use it freely.
 + 👉 Personalizing plans for each user (RAG, etc.).
-+ 👉 Changing our environment; from LangChain to Llama.
 + 👉 Documenting the project.